sciZer0/7/v/README.md

 There is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.

 <p>&nbsp</p>
 This is just an idea which might be discussed.
-The proven fact is here:<br>
+The great fact is here:<br>
 https://github.com/sciZer0/7/tree/main/a
 <p>&nbsp</p>